AlexCharlton/hyperscene-chicken/README.md

     [procedure] (set-light-pool-size!
 SIZE)

-Every scene is given a pool from which to allocate lights, the size of which (at initialization) can be modified by calling this function (defaults to `1024`).
+Every scene is given a pool from which to allocate lights, the size of which can be modified by calling this function before initialization (defaults to `1024`).

 #### Writing your own extensions